Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Basic notions in tropical geometry.

 \end{lem}

 \begin{proof} This follows at once from the lattice partitioning axiom for the lattice of flats. \end{proof}

-A second useful observation is to note that every Bergman fan is also locally a Bergman fan with respect to any interior point. \begin{lem} Let $\B(M)$ denote a Bergman fan, and let $\mr{r}=\mr{r}_F$ denote the ray of a flat $F$ of $M$.
-Then $\RN_{\mr{r}} \B$ and $\TT_{{\mr{r}}} \B$ are itself Bergman fans of matroids. \end{lem}
+A second useful observation is to note that every Bergman fan is also locally a Bergman fan: \begin{lem} Let $\B(M)$ denote a Bergman fan, and let $\rho=\rho_F$ denote the ray of a flat $F$ of $M$.
+Then both $\RN_{\rho} \B$ and $\TT_{{\rho}} \B$ are themselves Bergman fans of matroids. \end{lem}

-Note that this does not hold with respect to natural combinatorial structure on the product of Bergman fans; it is a statement about their underlying spaces only.
+Note that this does not hold with respect to the combinatorial product structure on the product of Bergman fans; it is a statement about their underlying spaces only.
 We shall more generally observe:

 \begin{lem} The (underlying space of the) product of two Bergman fans $\B(N),\ \B(L)$ is a Bergman fan. \end{lem}